Usyd disabilities information zine

 You will need to get your health professional to fill out a supporting documentation form that you can then either upload, email, or take with you to your appointment.

 Your registration is completed by attending an appointment with a Disability Services Officer.
-Your disability and health information is confidential and Disability Services can only discuss your academic plan and adjustments when communicating with your faculty or the University.
+Your disability and health information are confidential and Disability Services can only discuss your academic plan and adjustments when communicating with your faculty or the University.

 The University has a positive duty to promote the full inclusion and participation of students who have disabilities.
 Australian and NSW law prevents unlawful discrimination against people with disabilities in areas such as: